telescopeuser/bto-recommender-system/README.md

 * Ganesh Kumar
 * Goh Yu Chen
 * Jeanette Lim

+### HDB_BTO_REPORT.pdf contains:
+* Main <10 page report
+* Annex A - 3 scenarios of our system
+* Annex B - User manual
+* Annex C - Interview audio, video, transcript, additional questions

+### HDB_BTO_SURVEY.xlsx contains:
+* Results of survey
+* Insights derived, which were subsequently used in our system

+### Folder clips contains:
+* Program in softcopy

+---

 ### [ 1 ] To run the program using iss-vm